eToro Traders to Follow and Copy

 - prefer traders who trade and focus on a few trading instruments (e.g. currencies or stocks) instead of those who trade in 10 different instruments and markets (most of the best and top professional traders specialise in a single market)

-4exPirate has been trading on eToro for almost 4 years.
-They’re one of the few reasonable short term traders we’ve discovered so far (average trade duration 3 days).
+4exPirate (Dawid Kowalski) has been trading on eToro for over 4 years.
+They’re one of the most consistent short term traders we’ve discovered so far (average trade duration 2.5 days).

 Over the whole period the results don’t look very consistent.
 The first 2 years profits were significantly higher than over the past 2 years.
 Without the full historical trade and account data it’s hard to see why the returns are lower now.
 It could be that they were using a much more risky strategy at the beginning.
 Another logical explanation is that this eToro trader had a small account balance at that time and was risking relatively a lot per trade in relation to their overall balance.